How to unblock a toilet: What to do if your toilet is not flushing

 If your toilet is failing to flush, then it’s likely that there’s something lodged in the pipework, usually in the U-bend, that needs to be either pulled out or pushed through the system.

-The most common causes of blocked toilets are the flushing of excessive quantities of toilet paper, sanitary product, nappies and wet wipes.
+The most common causes of blocked toilets are the flushing of excessive quantities of toilet paper, sanitary products, nappies and wet wipes.
 In short, flushing anything that isn’t designed to be flushed (and flushing too much of things that are) can lead to a blockage.

-Sometimes accidents happen, and sometime blockages that occur in toilets are outside of your control.
 A clogged toilet might be indicative of a plumbing issue or even a problem outside of the house.
-In this instance, you’ll most likely need to get a professional in.
+In this instance, you’ll most likely need to get a professional domestic drain unblocker in.

 Unseating a stubborn blockage can be a challenging task, but the process will go much more smoothly if you follow a few simple steps.